HMS Leigh Education

 Thanks to the vision and generosity of our partners and funders, the HMS Leigh Team are inviting all Southend Schools on May 6th to May 7th, 2021 to Southend Pier to take part in an enriched history of HMS Leigh and to celebrate VE76 together.
 If Covid-19 is still a threat by 2021, HMS Leigh - Guardian of the Thames will evolve to keep everyone safe as it did in 2020.
 The dream is to transform Southend Pier into a giant collaboration of everything that is great about the past and the present with young people’s creativity being centre stage.

-The HMS Leigh Education section is divided into primary, secondary and adult learning pages in order to provide you with material that is appropriate to all ages supporting teachers and parents to explore Southend’s heritage.
-The HMS Leigh Team would appreciate your help and guidance on making these learning materials into a worthwhile legacy for those who lived through WW2 and the Covid-19 pandemic.
+The HMS Leigh Education section is divided into primary, secondary, special needs, home schooling and adult learning pages to provide material that is appropriate to all ages supporting teachers and parents to explore Southend’s heritage.
+The HMS Leigh Team would appreciate any guidance on making these learning materials into a worthwhile legacy for those who lived through WW2 and the Covid-19 pandemic.
+Feedback is always gratefully received so if there are any ideas on how to improve this resource, please do get in touch firstname.lastname@example.org

 All materials on the HMS Leigh – Guardian of the Thames website are free for educational use.
 The images used have either been provided to the project by Southend Museum, Southend Pier Museum, individual local contributors or will have attributions attached to them – such as IWM for Imperial War Museum images.